 Drug Indication Side effects Pharmacokinetics Dosing regimen Comments/Cautions/ Contraindications pressure falls to desired level and initiate oral therapy Lignocaine (lidocaine) Ventricular tachycardia Ventricular fibrillation CNS side effects including dizziness, paraesthesiae, drowsiness, confusion, convulsions and respiratory depression, hypotension, bradycardia Effect of a single bolus lasts only a few minutes, then half-life = 2 h.
 Rapid hepatic metabolism 50 mg bolus over a few minutes.
 Can be repeated to a maximum of 200 mg.
-Follow up with an infusion of 4 mg/min for 30 min, then 2 mg/min for 2 h, then 1 mg/min over 24 h (500 mg in 500 mL 5% dextrose, gives a concentration of 1 mg/mL) Reduce concentration in hepatic failure, congestive cardiac failure, following cardiac surgery and shock.
+Follow up with an infusion of 4 mg/min for 30 min, then 2 mg/min over 24 h (500 mg in 500 mL 5% dextrose, gives a concentration of 1 mg/mL) Reduce concentration in hepatic failure, congestive cardiac failure, following cardiac surgery and shock.
 Cimetidine and beta-blockers can increase blood levels Magnesium sulphate Persistent ventricular tachyarrhythmias Polymorphic ventricular tachycardia Nausea, flushing, hypotension, confusion, weakness, loss of tendon reflexes, arrhythmias Excreted by the kidney Arrhythmias: 4mL of 50% magnesium sulphate (8 mmol) in 100mL of 5% dextrose or normal saline over 15-30 min IV.
 Repeat once if necessary.
-MI: 8mmol bolus over 20 min, followed by an infusion of 65-72 mmol over 24h Caution in renal failure and liver problems The evidence to support the routine administration of intravenous magnesium in acute MI is controversial, and therefore the use of magnesium should be restricted to the treatment of recurrent ventricular arrhythmias
+MI: 8 mmol bolus over 20 min, followed by an infusion of 65-72 mmol over 24 h Caution in renal failure and liver problems The evidence to support the routine administration of intravenous magnesium in acute MI is controversial, and therefore the use of magnesium should be restricted to the treatment of recurrent ventricular arrhythmias

-As for atenolol The duration of action of all oppioids is often greater than that of naloxone; therefore, additional doses (or a continuous IV infusion) of naloxone may be required.
+As for atenolol The duration of action of all opioids is often greater than that of naloxone; therefore, additional doses (or a continuous IV infusion) of naloxone may be required.
 The patient should be closely observed following initial reversal Use with caution in patients with pre-existing cardiovascular disease or in patients receiving cardiotoxic drugs, since arrhythmias (VT, VF, atrial fibrillation) can occur Contraindications: hypertension, pregnancy, patients on monoamine oxidase inhibitors.
-Caution in patients with ischaemic heart disease IV 2.5mg over 2-4min.
-May repeat every 5min up to 15mg Half-life = 60-90 min; Opioid overdose: 0.8-2 mg therefore, short duration of action.
-Onset of action within 1-2 min following IV injection.
-Metabolized by the initial administered dose per hour Comes as a strong sterile solution (2 mg/mL).
+Caution in patients with ischaemic heart disease IV 2.5 mg over 2-4 min.
+May repeat every 5 min up to 15 mg Opioid overdose: 0.8-2mg IV, repeated at intervals of 2-3 min to a maximum of 10mg.
+For a continuous infusion: 2mg diluted in 500mL 5% dextrose or normal saline (4 μg/mL), start infusion at 60% of the initial administered dose per hour Comes as a strong sterile solution (2 mg/mL).
 Make up a concentration of 80 μg/mL by adding 4 mg (2 mL solution) to 48 mL of 5% dextrose, or 40 mg (20 mL solution) to 480 mL 5% Half-life = 3-7h.
 Partially lipid soluble, cardioselective, metabolized by the liver Half-life = 60-90 min; therefore, short duration of action.
-Onset of action within 1-2 min following IV injection.
-Metabolized by the liver Half-life = 3min.
-Except in the heart, its action is predominantly on -receptors As for atenolol Nausea, vomiting, sweating, tachycardias.
-Can precipitate an acute withdrawal syndrome and non-cardiogenic pulmonary oedema in addicts Hypertension, headache, palpitations, bradycardia, arrhythmias, peripheral ischaemia, Metoprolol As for atenolol To reverse respiratory depression induced by opioids Noradrenaline To improve blood (nor-pressure in hypotensive patients by causing peripheral vasoconstriction Metoprolol Naloxone Noradrenaline (nor- epinephrine)
+Onset of action orithin 1-2 min following IV injection.
+Metabolized by the liver Half-life = 3 min.
+Except in the heart, its action is predominantly on $\alpha$ -receptors As for atenolol Nausea, vomiting, sweating, tachycardias.
+Can precipitate an acute withdrawal syndrome and non-cardiogenic pulmonary oedema in addicts Hypertension, headache, palpitations, bradycardia, arrhythmias, peripheral ischaemia, As for atenolol To reverse respiratory depression induced by opioids opioids Noradrenaline To improve blood (nor- epinephrine) hypotensive patients by causing peripheral vasoconstriction Metoprolol Naloxone Noradrenaline (nor- epinephrine)